JKToolKit/mapthis/README.md

-Upload a spreadsheet (csv/xls/odt etc) that has a "Postcodes" column (with Postcodes in it!), and hey presto!
+Upload a spreadsheet (csv/xls/odt etc) that has a address information (postcodes, addresses, long/lat) and hey presto!
 A map shall surely follow.
+Also a handy tool to check in on Dean Gaffney